 How often will WISEdash information be updated?

-- A teacher is able to search for a student in their class through the student search to create a cohort of their students.
+- Teachers are able to search for students in their class through the student search to create a cohort of their students.
 Currently DPI does not have the student-teacher-course link loaded into the system to apply this level of security automatically.
 It is on the list of future additions that may be possible through the WISEdata roster collection.

 Can I find out which students are in this year’s graduation cohort?

 - Yes, there is a chart on the High School Completion Rates dashboard (HS Completion Rate Cohorts) that provides this data.
 There is also a filter in the student search.
 Select your school and the desired graduation cohort year.

 How important is security and confidentiality?

 - Security and confidentiality need to be reviewed and revisited often.
 Using the secure data available through the WISE portal comes with responsibilities.
 The Secure Home Information Page of the DPI website has many definitions and an explanation of the different user and administrator roles.